 The Board is comprised of seven non-executive directors and its members can also appoint up to two independent directors, as outlined in GPSA’s Constitution.

 Adrian is a grain grower at Hamley Bridge, where he crops wheat, canola, beans and durum.
 His family has been farming in the Mid North since 1956 and also farms on the western slopes of New South Wales.
-He is a board member of the Southern Durum Growers Association, a member of Fat Farmers and a previous member of the SA Farmers Federation.
+Adrian was appointed to the GPSA Board in December 2016, holding the position of Vice Chair from 2018.
+He is a former board member of the Southern Durum Growers Association, a member of Fat Farmers and a previous member of the SA Farmers Federation.

 Contact Adrian on 0427 973 024 or email